z8jiang/cogs18_final_project_shortest_path_unweighted/README.md

         - inputs: `start_label`, `end_label`, `trace`
         - returns `path`

 The input is a CSV file with each line representing an edge of a graph.
 The graph must be unweighted and directed or undirected represented in lines of "u,v", meaning vertex "u" connects to vertex "v".

-The graph can be some arbitrary points or the map of a location like UCSD.
+It can be some arbitrary points or the map of a location like UCSD.

-The input can't be empty.
-Or else what's the point of using this program?

 The lines can be in any order.
 Doesn't have to be sorted.